The Knickerbocker Hotel: Upper stories

 The third through fifteenth stories were originally devoted to residences and suites.
 The original third story contained suites, a ballroom, and a musician's gallery.
 The fourth through twelfth stories were designed nearly identically, while the thirteenth and fourteenth stories were slightly different in arrangement.
 The fifteenth story also contained a large women's dormitory and sitting room, a valet's room, a linen room, a bundle laundry room, a fan ventilator, and a storage and upholstery department.
 As floor number 13 is skipped, the thirteenth story is actually labeled as floor 14.
+Each story was served by its own staff and clerk.

 During much of the 20th century, these stories were used as office space, but by 2015 these stories were converted back to hotel suites.
 The fourth floor of the reconverted hotel contains Charlie Palmer at the Knick, a 100-seat full-service restaurant.
 The sixteenth floor contains a 7500 ft2 bar called St. Cloud, also operated by Palmer, with a rooftop terrace measuring 4000 ft2.
 The bar, named after the former hotel on the same site, is used for viewings of the Times Square Ball drop, which takes place at the neighboring One Times Square during New Year's Eve.
 Due to the proximity of the ball, which is only about 150 ft from the Knickerbocker's rooftop, tickets to the New Year's Eve ball drop viewings can cost tens of thousands of dollars per person.